mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 # Systematics Normalization
-I collaborated on this project with my mentors, Emily Dolson and Kate Skocelas.
+I collaborated on this project with my mentors, Emily Dolson (emilyldolson.com) and Kate Skocelas (https://github.com/kgskocelas).

 ## Goal:
 The purpose of this project is to develop a way to compare phylogenetic trees of different sizes and characteristics in a standardized way.

 #### Motivation:
-Within Empirical as it is now, there is not a good way to compare phylogenetic trees with one another.
+Within the Empirical library (C++ tools for the Avida-ED project) and the field of evolutionary biology in general, there is not a good way to compare phylogenetic trees with one another.
 Different generational sizes and characteristics make it hard to obtain statistically significant data in terms of comparison.
-This project aims to solve this.
+This project aims to solve this. _why is it hard to compare?_

-#### Steps:
+#### Experiment Outline
  1. Creation of a **null model** of a phylogenetic tree

  2. Creation of a tree that **mutates** and diverges in a non-random way